Want to make sobriety better? Exercise!

 The absolute worst thing to do when you’re in this phase is to continue sitting on your couch, stewing in your cravings and jitters.
 It’s a recipe for relapse.

 There is something you can do that will be helpful on a multitude of levels.
-It might sound horrible to you in this moment, but hear me out.
+It might sound horrible to you at this moment, but hear me out.

 You can exercise.